Skip links

 Conclusion

-As we’ve seen so far, when our parents and elderly loved ones retire, they face a wide array of mental health challenges as they transition into the new phase of life.
-I love my mom and dad, and it honestly pains me to see them get older.
+As we’ve seen so far, when our parents and elderly loved ones retire they face a wide array of mental health challenges as they transition into the new phase of life.
+It can be painful to see a beloved family member get older and lose the sense of who they once were.
 Some people who retire are able to do so on their own terms, while others are forced into it.
 In either case, as children, it’s important that we help our parents out at this time.
-It’s also important to know that there is help, be it through telemedicine or within your local community.
+It’s also important to know that there is help, be it through telemedicine or services within your local community.
 As your parents approach retirement, take the time to talk with them about it for all of you.